fknop/hapi-pagination/README.md

 # Important

-The previous version had a little bug for the pageCount.
+The previous version had a little bug with the pageCount.
 This has been fixed in 1.0.2.

 # hapi-pagination